Owlmetry

 weeklyEvery 7 days

-The issue notify job runs hourly and checks each project's frequency.
-When a notification is due, it sends a digest email to all team members listing new and regressed issues with activity since the last notification.
-Only production issues (non-dev) are included.
+The issue_notify job runs hourly @ :05 and checks each project's frequency.
+When a digest is due, it lists new and regressed issues with activity since the last notification.
+The job is silent when nothing has changed.

 Permissions